 The peaceful Shoshone Sheepeater and Nez Perce, among other tribes, were some of the original inhabitants of this area, and were some of the first to meet Merriweather Lewis and William Clark during their expedition.
 The tribes consider Salmon River country sacred, due to the abundance of salmon and steelhead trout it provided for the entire Columbia watershed.
 There are still traces of how they lived and thrived visible throughout the land.

 Seeing this place and fishing it’s deep holes has been a longstanding bucket list item for Bob.
 He’s always been an outdoorsman, but with 4 kids who all played competitive sports, he traded in weekend wilderness adventures for football tailgates and fieldhockey tournaments.
 Jim knew that he had to make this adventure a reality before Bob pushed further into his 70s and before this serene eden became sacraficed to global warming.
+I loved this place a lot, almost as much as playing video games with elo boosting services from Elitist gaming or learning how to use the different heroes in ow from guides online.

 A few expensive flights (including the little prop plane), some necessary new gear purchases and multiple rounds of beer later, Bob, Jim, Uncle Curt and I were all grinning ear to ear as we pushed our raft into the cold water.